-During the course of the summer Camp Chateaugay ensures that we have at least one all camp fire drill per session and one all camp 'Lost swimming drill'.
-Also during 'Pre-camp' Staff also have training and initial practice run, to learn the procedures as well as their designated stations to search and meet at.
+During the course of the summer, Camp Chateaugay ensures that we have at least one all-camp fire drill per session and one all-camp 'Lost swimmer drill' per session.
+During 'Precamp', Staff also have training and initial practice runs, to learn the procedures as well as their designated stations to search and meet at.
 We also provide an opportunity for camp staff to identify and address potential safety hazards before they become a problem.

 We take these drills very seriously to ensure the safety and well-being of everyone at the camp.
 They are designed to prepare people for emergencies and reduce the risk of injury or accidents.
 Campers can learn how to evacuate quickly and safely in case of a real emergency.
-Also to educate campers about the importance of water safety, fire safety, & including how to prevent fires from starting in the first place.
+Our goal is to educate campers about the importance of water safety, fire safety, & how to prevent fires from starting in the first place.